4ur1X/sounds-like/README.md

 Prayer sound (Zaeem + Ronit)
 - Talking friends – explain class situation + time until Maghrib
 - Walking Sounds to D2
-- D2 + Maghrib prayer (Zaeem + Ronit)
+D2 + Maghrib prayer (Zaeem + Ronit)
 - D2 chefs + grill sounds
 - Cash register
 - D2 Ambience + Eating
 - Adhan

-3. Recording
+3. We used the Zoom H6n to record some of the audios.
+4. Each of us took 1 part to edit, which we then put together into 1 sound.
+5. While recording, we also took pictures of each "scene" to add a slideshow of images while our sound plays.
-4. Working on the website
+6. Working on the website...

 **Wireframe**
 Initial design of the wireframe.